Cincinnati Zoo and Botanical Garden

 The Zoological Society of Cincinnati was founded in 1873 and officially opened its doors in 1875, making the Cincinnati Zoo & Botanical Garden the second oldest Zoo in the United States.
 The Zooâ€™s original animal collection was very small, originally consisting of just eight monkeys, two grizzly bears, three deer, six raccoons, two elk, a buffalo, a hyena, a tiger, an alligator, a circus elephant, and over four hundred birds, including a talking crow.
 The Zoo was founded on 65 acres in the middle of the city, and since then has acquired some of the surrounding blocks and several reserves in Cincinnatiâ€™s suburbs.

 Didn’t know what to expect.
-We were on a family vacation to see The Ark and Creation Museum and my wife and son wanted to go to the Cincinnati Zoo after seeing reviews and seeing the goods responses from it.
+We were on a family vacation to see The Ark and Creation Museum and my wife and son wanted to go to the Cincinnati Zoo after seeing reviews and seeing the good responses from it.
 This.
 Place.
 Was.
 Awesome!
 We spent the WHOLE day here.
 Arrived @ 10:30am and left around 4:30.
 If you have kids they’ll probably enjoy themselves greatly.
 My son LOVED this.
 Going from one animal to the other trying to find them wherever they we in there in-habitat.
 Since being there all day we packed lunch and drank water there.
 The Zoo is HUGE which I didn’t expect.
 The amount of animals they have here was unexpected.
 Bathrooms were in pretty good places to reach when needed.
 Staff were pleasant.
 For the price this Zoo is well worth the money!
 Very well put together!